Savannah Indoor Air Quality: How to Ease Asthma for Kids This Summer

 Poor indoor air quality in your Savannah, Georgia, home along with hot, humid air outside can increase asthma symptoms for your kids.
-If your child has frequent summer colds or if he or she is coughing or wheezing frequently, especially at night, you could have poor indoor air quality.
+If your child has frequent summer colds or if they are coughing or wheezing frequently, especially at night, you could have poor indoor air quality.
 You can ease asthma symptoms for kids and improve your indoor air quality by cleaning often, avoiding VOCs, adding a dehumidifier, and maintaining your HVAC system.

 Cleaning Often